sang-park/LiftWithMe/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
-- [ ] Search through gym sessions by time
+- [ ] Search through workouts by time
 - [ ] Pagination / infinite scroll for gym sessions
 - [ ] Friend system with other users
 - [ ] Search users by how much they lift
+- [ ] Save Workouts like a playlist
 - [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md